luispedro/waldo/README.rst

 waldo, you need to download all the database files and build the index.
 The utility script ``waldo-update`` should accomplish this::

+    waldo-update --user
+    waldo-update
     waldo-update --datadir /path/to/datadir --database database.sqlite3

+There are three variations (shown above):

+1. ``--user`` (the default for ``install.sh``) installs waldo locally for this user
+2. Without an argument, it installs it system-wide (you need to have write access to ``/var/lib/waldo``
+3. You can specify exactly where to store the data.

 The ``datadir`` is where waldo will store the downloaded information.
 It defaults to ``/var/lib/waldo/data``.
 You can also specify where to store the